We had originally planned to cycle round the Zuider Zee (Iijselmeer)

 There were still extensive building works in the main square; it looked

 like an underground car park.
-We ate at a vegetarian restaurant -
+We ate at a fair trade vegetarian

 We stayed in the City Herberge,